microsoft/WinObjC/README.md

 ##Where to get it

-Download the latest Windows Bridge for iOS SDK [here](https://github.com/Microsoft/WinObjC/releases/download/0.1.0.150910/winobjc.zip)
+Download the latest pre-built Windows Bridge for iOS SDK [here](https://github.com/Microsoft/WinObjC/releases/download/0.1.0.150910/winobjc.zip)

 ##Getting started with WinObjC
 To use WinObjC, there are a few requirements.
 You need: